n0mer/gradle-git-properties/README.md

 ### other usages

-Although this plugin is used mostly for generating git.properties files, the generated git properties could also be used for other purposes (by configuring `extProperty` to keep generated properties and accessing the properties from `project.ext`).
-Note that the git.properties file is always generated and currently these is no option to disable it.
+This plugin can also be used for other purposes (by configuring `extProperty` to keep generated properties and accessing the properties from `project.ext`).
+Note that the git.properties file is always generated and currently there is no option to disable it.
 Also please make sure that the `generateGitProperties` task is executed before accessing the generated properties.

 In the below example, `printGitProperties` will print `git.commit.id.abbrev` property when it is executed: